-Lucille Allain is Associate Professor (Practice) Social Work in the Department of Mental Health, Social Work and Integrative Medicine at Middlesex University.
-She is Director of Programmes, Social Work and teaches undergraduate and postgraduate social work students and experienced practitioners undertaking CPD programmes.
+Lucille Allain is Associate Professor (Practice) Social Work in the Department of Mental Health and Social Work.
+She is Director of Programmes, External Partnerships and Professional Lead, Social Work and is the academic lead for a range of partnership projects including Think Ahead, Step Up to Social Work and the North London Social Work Teaching Partnership.
+She teaches undergraduate and postgraduate social work students and experienced practitioners undertaking CPD programmes.

 Lucille qualified as a social worker in 1992 with a postgraduate social work award.
-Her first degree was in history and politics and she holds an MSc Social Research Methods, a Postgraduate Certificate in Higher Education and a Postgraduate Certificate in Health and Social Services Management.
+Her first degree was in history and politics and she holds an MSc Social Research Methods, Postgraduate Certificate in Higher Education, Postgraduate Certificate in Health and Social Services Management, Professional Doctorate and is a Senior Fellow of the Higher Education Academy.

-Lucille is a professionally registered social worker with the HCPC and has over 20 years' experience working in the fields of child protection and looked after children in London local authorities.
+Lucille is a professionally registered social worker with the HCPC and has over 20 years' experience working in London local authorities.
 She worked as a social worker, team manager and strategic commissioning manager before moving to a joint appointment role with Middlesex University and Barnet Council.
 There she successfully developed a postgraduate social work trainee scheme for a number of London boroughs.
 Lucille has worked at Middlesex University for over 10 years and has also led social work at the University of East London in the role of Associate Dean.

-Lucille is currently an independent panel member and Vice-Chair of the Tri-Borough Fostering and Adoption Panel and is a lay member of Brent Council's Local Safeguarding Children's Board.Lucille is currently completing doctoral research focused on young people leaving care and service user involvement in social work education.
-One of her current, jointly-led research projects involves researching the impact of Special Guardianship Orders on looked after children and their carers.
+Her doctoral research focused on young people leaving care and service user involvement in social work education.
+One of her recent, jointly-led research projects involves researching Special Guardianship Orders and connected persons placements for looked after children and their carers.
 In her other research, she is the principal investigator in a project evaluating interprofessional working relationships between social workers in adult social care and trainee GPs across north and east London.

-She teaches qualified social workers practice education and supervision skills.
-She is experienced in curriculum design for professional social work education programmes and has extensive experience of successfully building and enhancing employer stakeholder engagement within the curriculum and involving service users and carers.
+She teaches social workers and managers practice education, supervision skills and leadership and management.
+She is experienced in curriculum design for professional social work education programmes and recently developed a new programme in partnership with the Business School- MA/MBA Leadership and Management (Social Work).
+Lucille has extensive experience of successfully building and enhancing employer stakeholder engagement within the curriculum and involving service users and carers.

 Hingley-Jones, H & Allain, L, (2008) ‘Integrating Services for Disabled Children and their Families in two English Local Authorities’.
 Journal of Interprofessional Care, 22 (5)

-Cocker, C. and Allain, L. (2013) Social Work with Looked After Children (2nd edition) Exeter, Learning Matters
+Cocker, C. and Allain, L. (2018) (forthcoming) Social Work with Looked After Children (3rd edition) Exeter, Learning Matters

 Cocker C and Allain L (eds) (2011) Advanced Social Work with Children and Families (Post Qualifying Social Work Practice) Exeter, Learning Matters